The unified cross-disciplinary model of the operation of neurons: Forming membrane's potential

-Even we can imagine how the electric process happens in this controlled system (for visibility, the positions of the marks are not proportional to the mentioned numbers).
+We can imagine how the electrical process occurs in this controlled system (for visibility, the positions of the marks are not proportional to the mentioned numbers).
 The system is in a balanced state at a crossing point.
-The two circles connected by bent arrows represent that when an excitation begins at the point with lower concentration and higher potential (the cytoplasm side and negative resting potential), ions rush into the surface layer, so the ion concentration increases, that increases the electric field; which is seen that the membrane potential suddenly increases.
-The increased potential starts a current, but the current is slow, and the intensity of the current through the channels in the membrane's wall is higher than the current of the drain (\gls{AIS}) so the system issues an \gls{AP} while returning to its starting point.
-Given that it receives a large amount of $Na^+$ ions, its primary effort directs to get rid off them (the electric gradient cannot distinguish the electric charges by their chemical nature), so the output current through the \gls{AIS} fundamentally comprises $Na^+$ ions.
-The system will move along the line, with the restriction that it is a movement in the phase space (the change in concentration is not proportional with the time), and the different points on the membrane's surface may have the potential at different times (the spatiotemporal behavior).
-Due to the capacitive current, the local potential may temporarily drop below the set-point (as observed in physiology, the phenomenon is known as hyperpolarization).
-The time course of the processes are described by the laws of motion of biology~\cite{VeghNon-ordinaryLaws:2025} (the time derivatives of the Nernst-Planck equation), and the simplified model works as described in section 4 of~\cite{VeghTechnomorphBiology:2025} and its computational details in~\cite{VeghNeuronAlgorithms:2025}.
+The two circles connected by bent arrows represent that when an excitation begins at the point with lower concentration and higher potential (the cytoplasm side and negative resting potential), ions rush into the surface layer, so the ion concentration increases, which increases the electric field; this is seen that the membrane potential suddenly increases.
+(We note here that, due to ions' repulsion, the pressure also increases proportionally with the potential.)
+The increased potential starts a (slow) current, and the intensity of the current through the channels in the membrane's wall is much lower than the current of the drain (\gls{AIS}) so the system issues an \gls{AP} as it returns to its (balanced) starting point.
+Given that it receives a large amount of $Na^+$ ions, its primary effort is directed to get rid of them (the electrical gradient cannot distinguish the electrical charges by their chemical nature), so the output current through the \gls{AIS} comprises mainly $Na^+$ ions.
+The system will move along a line, with the restriction that it is a movement in phase space (the change in concentration is not proportional to time), and the different points on the membrane's surface may have different potentials at different times (spatiotemporal behavior).
+Due to the capacitive current, the local potential may temporarily drop below the setpoint (as observed in physiology, this phenomenon is known as hyperpolarization).
+The time course of the processes is described by the laws of motion of biology~\cite{VeghNonOrdinaryLawsForLife:2025} (the time derivatives of the Nernst-Planck equation).
+The simplified model operates as described in section 4 of~\cite{VeghTechnomorphBiology:2025} and its computational details are provided in~\cite{VeghNeuronAlgorithms:2025}.